-A job or how a workplace is organised and managed can lead to work-related stress, including cases of depression and anxiety.
-Stress can affect anyone in the workplace.
-It is not limited to a specific type of job or industry.
+A job or way in which a workplace is organised has the potential to lead to work-related stress, including cases of depression and anxiety.
+Stress can affect anyone in the workplace and is not limited to a specific type of job or industry.
 Work-related stress may develop when a worker is not able to cope with demands of the workplace and their position.
-Stress leads to higher levels of absence from work and turnover.
+This stress often leads to higher levels of absence from work and employee turnover.
 It is also a cause of illness.

 What is Work-related Stress?

 The Health and Safety Executive (HSE) defines work-related stress as 'the adverse reaction people have to excessive pressures or other types of demand placed on them at work'.
-Stress differs from work pressure, which can have a positive effect of motivating workers to achieve goals and perform effectively.
-It is also not considered an illness, although extended periods of stress and excessive amounts of it can lead to mental and physical illnesses.
+Stress differs from work pressure, which can have the positive effect of motivating workers to achieve goals and perform effectively.
+Although stress itself is not an illness, extended and excessive periods of it can lead to the development of mental and physical illnesses.

-Causes of work-related stress, depression or anxiety include workload pressures.
+Workload pressure is a key cause of work-related stress, depression, or anxiety.
 This includes working to tight deadlines, lack of support from management, and having too much responsibility.
 Work-related stress can also develop if a worker is not challenged or has few demands.
 In these cases, workers become bored and do not feel valued or recognised.
 Work-related stress is especially prevalent in public service sectors, including education, health and social case, public administration, and defence.
-Health care workers, teachers, and business, media and public service professionals are especially at risk for stress.
+Health care workers and teachers - as well as business, media, and public service professionals - are especially at risk for stress.

-Each person is affected by stress in different ways.
-Individuals will cope with different situations and challenges in their own ways.
-Whether tools and other resources are available to help workers deal with stress will also have an impact.
+Each person is affected by stress in different ways, as individuals cope with different situations and challenges in their own ways.
 Factors that impact on how stress affects people includes an individual's personality, skills and experience, background and culture, personal circumstances, health, gender and age, and personal circumstances including demands at home and in the workplace.
+The availably of tools and resources designed to help workers deal with stress also has an impact on the ways that people deal with stress in the workplace.

 Work Days Lost due to Stress

-Work-related stress, depression or anxiety totalled an estimated 488,000 cases in 2015-16, according to the HSE's Labour Force Survey.
-That is about 1,510 cases for every 100,000 workers.
-Stress accounted for more than a third of work-related ill health cases (37 percent) and nearly half of all working days lost because of ill health (45 percent).
-The number of working days lost as a result of work-related stress was estimated at 11.7 million days in 2015-16, which is on average 23.9 days lost for each case.
+Work-related stress, depression, and anxiety totalled an estimated 602,000 cases in 2018-19, according to the HSE's Labour Force Survey.
+That is about 1,800 cases for every 100,000 workers.
+Stress accounted for almost half of work-related ill health cases (44 percent) and over half of all working days lost because of ill health (54 percent).
+The number of working days lost as a result of work-related stress was estimated at 12.8 million days in 2018-19, with an average of 21.2 days lost for each case.

 Work Related Stress Statistics